intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 # Building Recommender Systems with Intel® Recsys Toolkit

+## Introduction

+Building an end-to-end recommender system that meets production demands from scratch could be rather challenging.
+Intel® Recsys Toolkit, i.e. BigDL Friesian, can greatly help relieve the efforts of building distributed offline training and online serving pipelines.

-Use Intel® Recsys Toolkit, also known as BigDL Friesian, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
+Learn to Use Intel® Recsys Toolkit, also known as BigDL Friesian, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
 This page demonstrates how to use this toolkit to build a recommendation solution for the Wide & Deep Learning workflow.

 Check out more toolkits and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).

-## Overview
+## Solution Technical Overview
-Building an end-to-end recommender system that meets production demands from scratch could be rather challenging.
-Intel® Recsys Toolkit, i.e. BigDL Friesian, can greatly help relieve the efforts of building distributed offline training and online serving pipelines.

 The recommendation solutions built with the toolkit are optimized on Intel® Xeon and could be directly deployed on existing large clusters to handle production big data.

 Highlights and benefits of Intel® Recsys Toolkit are as follows: